 What are the charges?

-The charges you pay go towards the costs of running the fund, including the costs of marketing and distribution.
+The charges you pay go towards the costs of running the global equity fund.
 These charges reduce the potential growth of your investment.

 - Entry charge: No initial charge